Welcome to the BT Sport Studios!

 Reminder/introduction: A+ is a near perfect show, B+ is a good show, C+ is an average show, and anything less than that is not good.

-Let the rest of us know how you feel in the comments below fellow Cagesiders!
+Alright Cagesiders let the rest of us know how you feel in the comments below.
+Merry Christmas and Happy New Year!